 This document shall be revised every 1 year or incrementally as significant changes occur.
-PSEG Long Island Confidential.
-The intellectual property of LIPA.

 7.1.4 PragmaGEO Map Views

 1) Geospatial Displays

 This module provides digital representations of real-world network conditions to help identify and quickly respond to outages.
 Distribution network connectivity is displayed on a geographically-referenced land base, which is enhanced by GIS information supplied by PSEG Long Island.
 Map icons display customer calls, jobs, and crews in a geo-referenced context (see Figure 7.8).